Introduction: Code-generated Patterns in Tinkercad

 We have also included the code comments below.

 Shake up your assessment a bit

 Are your kinesthetic learners getting wiggly?
 You might launch a quick, unplugged break, in which students can demonstrate their thinking about how patterns are made by getting up and moving.
 Turn up the volume on this challenge by staging a Circle versus Rectangle patterns dance-off!
-Check out the following link for more on how you can do a little dance, make a little code.

 Step 6: Add the Pattern to a Tea Light Holder